maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 He is the reason

-You were the reason why I
+You are the reason why I